Nutrition & Health Sciences: Specialization in Dietetics

 universities offering fully online graduate programs.
 Each university brings a unique strength to the multi-institution academic programs.

 - You apply, and are admitted at one university.
 In this case the University of Nebraska-Lincoln;

-- enroll in all your courses at UNL; and,
+- enroll in your courses at UNL and other Great Plains IDEA member institutions; and,

 Graduate: Application & Admission